gravity-ui/timeline/docs/TimelineController.md

 ### `init()`

-Initializes event listeners for window resize and canvas wheel events.
+Initializes event listeners for window resize, canvas wheel events, and mouse interactions.
 This method is called automatically by the constructor.

 ```typescript
 // This is handled internally